l-koehler/converter/README.md

 It must be possible to convert any input format into any output format.
 If this is not possible, use multiple files.

+#### Supported converters:

+This program does not bundle any converters, but instead uses installed
+packages.
+This helps keep the size down and the program simple.
+The following packages are being checked for:

+* ffmpeg - Almost all Music/Video files.
+* pandoc - Almost all Markdown files, some office formats.
+* soffice - LibreOffice, almost all office formats, some image formats.
+* squashfs-tools - Needed for .snap and .squashfs/.sqfs files.
+* ar - Old file packing tool, needed for .deb and .a/.ar files.
+* More to be added soon